carolyn2004/My-Plate/README.md

 # My-Plate 🍽️
 - My Plate is a health app aimed to encourage users to be more cautious of their health and calorie intake.
 - My Plate is a flutter application programmed on android studio using Dart.
+- Imgages used in this application are not owned by me.

 # Functionalities 🛠️
 - User can sign up for an account.
 Sign up form has form validation.